redsanket/spark/external/spark/guide/debugging.rst

 To configure a `YamasSink`, please add a custom `metrics.properties` file when submitting your Spark application.

 ::

   $SPARK_HOME/spark-submit --conf spark.metrics.conf=./metrics.properties

 The `metrics.properties` file should contain at least the following parameters:

 ::

   [instance].sink.yamas.class=org.apache.spark.metrics.sink.YamasSink
   [instance].sink.yamas.namespace=[your yamas namespace]
+  [instance].sink.yamas.applicationDimensions=[comma separated application tags, restricted to 5 tags]

 For example, `"[instance]"` (as defined here https://spark.apache.org/docs/latest/monitoring.html#metrics) could be: "*" for all instances, "driver", "executor", etc., and `"[your yamas namespace]"` is the target Yamas namespace.

 In order to allocate a Yamas namespace for your project, please onboard your namespace with the Yamas team (http://yo/yamas-namespace-onboarding).
 If you haven't onboarded your namespace with Yamas, you can still send the metrics to any namespace (e.g. your username) for testing purposes.
 Note that once you onboard your namespace to Yamas, you will be allowed to set alerts and pre-aggregations via Git.

 ::

   *.sink.yamas.class=org.apache.spark.metrics.sink.YamasSink
   *.sink.yamas.namespace=My-Yamas-Namespace
+  *.sink.yamas.applicationDimensions=cluster,colo

 The configuration above is the minimum required, but there are other important configs you should pay attention to: